Fast Radio Bursts from non-resonant Alfv\'en waves and synchrotron maser emission in the magnetar wind: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the reviewer for their helpful and insightful comments.
 AP acknowledges support from the European Union (EU) via ERC consolidator grant 773062 (O.M.J.).
 KL acknowledges the support of the Irish Research Council through grant number GOIPG/2017/1146 as well as funding obtained by the above ERC grant.